molinaja/ECommerceWeb_DotNetWithBlazorWA/README.md

 3. Change connection string
 4. cd in the project folder run in you console ==> dotnet ef database update --project .\ECommerceWeb.DataAccess\ --startup-project .\ECommerceweb.WebApi
 5. run in your console dotnet watch run
+6. Ensure the folder wwwroot was created in  webapi, for upload images of products